bbc/psammead/packages/components/psammead-radio-schedule/README.md

 ### When to use this component

-This component is to be used on the `radio` pages.
+This component is to be used initially on the `front pages`, and media pages.

 ### When not to use this component